UserNotFoundXEption/CupaGoovno/README.md

 ## Key features
 - Major changes to all non-DLC bosses.
 - Rebalances and reworks for equipment.
-    - See full equipment changelog here: TO BE ADDED
+    - See full equipment changelog here: https://github.com/UserNotFoundXEption/CupaGoovno/blob/main/equipment%20changelog.md
 - Practise Mode charm.
     - Allows you to quickly skip phases and go to the one you need to practise.
 - Casual Mode charm.